Mary Mitchell ’91

 “I got there early, I stayed super late,” she says.
 “I would stay so late the computers would turn off.”

 After the internship, the newspaper kept Mitchell on as a part-time weekend news reporter; she became a full-time education reporter after graduating in 1991.
 Then she became a columnist and eventually a member of the paper’s editorial board, where she remains today.
 Mitchell tackles a wide swath of controversial issues, from police misconduct and violence in African-American communities to her own struggle with breast cancer.
+Columbia awarded her an honorary degree in 2018.

 In the end, Mitchell’s mission is listening for what others can’t always hear.